RevEngAI/reait/README.md

 `reait -b /usr/bin/true -x | jq ".[] | select(.vaddr==$((0x19f0))).embedding" > embedding.json`

-### Search for similar symbols based on JSON embedding file
+### Search for similar symbols for an embedding
 To query our database of similar symbols based on an embedding, use `-n` to search using Approximate Nearest Neighbours.
 The `--nns` allows you to specify the number of results returned.
 A list of symbol names and the distance between each vector is returned.

 `reait -e embedding.json -n`

 NB: A smaller distance indicates a higher degree of similarity.

-#### Limited Search
+#### Specific Search
-To search for the most similar symbols found in a binary to a specific embedding, use the `--found-in` option with a path to the executable.
+To search for the most similar symbols found in a specific binary, use the `--found-in` option with a path to the executable to search from.

 `reait -n --embedding /tmp/sha256_init.json --found-in ~/malware.exe --nns 5`

 This downloads embeddings from `malware.exe` and computes the cosine similarity between all symbols and `sha256_init.json`.
 The returned results lists the most similar symbol locations by cosine similarity score (1.0 most similar, -1.0 dissimilar).

+The `--from-file` option may also be used to limit the search to a custom file containing a JSON list of embeddings.

+#### Limited Search
+To search for most similar symbols from a set of RevEng.AI collections, use the `--collections` options with a RegEx to match collection names.
+For example:

+`reait -n --embedding my_func.json --collections "(libc.*|lib.*crypt.*)"`

+### RevEng.AI embedding models
+To use specific RevEng.AI AI models, or for training custom models, use the `-m` to specify the model.
+The default option is to use the latest development models.
+Available models are `binnet-0.1` and `dexter`.

+`reait -b /usr/bin/true -m dexter -a`

+### Software Composition Analysis
+To identify known open source software components embedded inside a binary, use the `-C` flag.

+#### Stripped Binary CVE Checker
+To check libraries found within a stripped binary against known vulnerabilities, use `-c` or `--cves`.

+### RevEng.AI Binary Signature
+To generate a function description of an entire binary file, use the `-S` flag.
+NB: Under development.

 ### Binary embedding
-Produce a smart fingerprint for the whole binary by calculating the arithmetic mean of all symbol embeddings.
+Produce a dumb fingerprint for the whole binary by calculating the arithmetic mean of all symbol embeddings.

 `reait -b /usr/bin/true -s`

 ## Configuration